-When you trade with foreign exchange, there are some risks involved.
-If the rates change and your profit or loss is based on that fluctuation it could affect how much money comes back to base currencies like USD instead of just being in Euros worthwhile waiting for gains/losses from trades which would happen at closing time.
-Fluctuations can occur due to currency fluctuations so conversion rates might decrease resulting in lower than expected results.
+Foreign exchange trading involves a number of inherent hazards.
+If the rates vary and your profit or loss is based on that movement it could alter how much money gets back to base currencies like USD instead of simply being in Euros worthwhile waiting for gains/losses from transactions which would happen at closing time.
+Due to currency volatility, conversion rates may fall, resulting in outcomes that are below expectations.

-The company must translate its foreign currency into domestic one in order to meet accounting and legal standards for transactions.
-This is known as transaction risk because there are always unanticipated changes when converting between different currencies, which can lead to a firm’s financials being impacted negatively or positively depending on how much they’re worth beforehand versus what their value will eventually become after conversion (higher values mean more money lost).
+To meet accounting and legal standards for transactions, the company must convert its foreign currency into domestic currency.
+This is known as transaction risk because there are always unanticipated changes when converting between different currencies, which can negatively or positively impact a firm’s financials depending on how much they’re worth before conversion versus what their value will eventually become after conversion.

 When a firm has transnational risks, it must go through “re-measurement” which means that the current value of its cash flows will be remeasured on each balance sheet.

-Most of the time, financial statements need to be translated into different languages.
-There are three main methods for translating these documents: current rate translation (which has been used historically), a temporal method where specific assets and liabilities get converted at rates consistent with when they were created or U S GAAP matching foreign entities’ reports against American accounting standards.
+Typically, financial statements must be translated into other languages.
+There are three primary ways for translating these documents: current rate translation, a temporal method in which specific assets and liabilities are converted at rates corresponding with when they were formed, and U.S. GAAP matching foreign entities’ reports to American accounting standards.

-For example, U.S companies must translate Euro and Pound statements into dollars while a foreign subsidiary’s income statement or balance sheet would need to be translated according to the host country’s prescribed translation method which may vary depending on how that business operates it (e..g., if they operate solely within one nation).
+For instance, U.S. companies must convert Euro and Pound statements into dollars, whereas a foreign subsidiary’s income statement or balance sheet must be translated according to the host country’s prescribed translation method, which may vary depending on how the subsidiary is operated.

 The translation risk is the extent to which your company’s financial reporting may be affected by exchange rate movements.
 As all companies generally must prepare consolidated statements for legal purposes, this process entails translating foreign assets and liabilities or subsidiary’s earnings from elsewhere in Europe into dollars and then adjusting them accordingly when you see how much money will come out of one pocket versus another; however it could also have an effect on reported profits depending upon where those numbers fall within different time periods (i..e., last year vs current).